bisqwit/that_terminal/doc/escapes.md

 * `<CSI> P` ¹²Writes (delete) the specified number of black holes at the cursor.
 The rest of the line is moved towards the left.
 * `<CSI> X` ¹²Writes (overwrite) the specified number of blanks at the cursor.
 * `<CSI> @` ¹²Writes (insert) the specified number of blanks at the cursor, moving the rest of the line towards the right.
-* `<CSI> r`, `<CSI> ! p` ¹Sets the window top and bottom line numbers.
+* `<CSI> r`, `<CSI> ! p` Sets the window top and bottom line numbers.
 Missing parameters are interpreted as the top and bottom of the screen respectively.
 * `<CSI> n` Reports depending on the first parameter.
 Unrecognized values are ignored.
   * Value 5: Reports `<CSI> 0 n`.
   * Value 6: Reports `<CSI> <x> ; <y> R` with the current cursor coordinates.